invasive-species/invasive-species-finder.github.io/evaluation.md

 ## When & Where

+- User A was evaluated on 11/28/2023 at 13:00 in the University of Hawaii at Manoa campus.
+Using a Samsung tablet I provided.
-- User A and C were evaluated on 11/28/2023 at 13:00 and 15:00 in the University of Hawaii at Manoa campus.
+- User C was evaluated on 11/28/2023 at 15:00 in the University of Hawaii at Manoa campus.
+Using his own device Google Pixel 6.
 - User E was evaluated on 12/02/2023 at 16:00 in Ewa Beach (Ewa by Gentry).
+Using a Samsung tablet I provided.
 - User B will evaluate on 12/13/2023 at 11:00 in the Moanalua Valley Trail Start location.
+Will use his own device Samsung Galaxy S21.
 - User D was evaluated on 12/14/2023 at 14:30 in the Kahuku Farms.
+Will use the Samsung tablet I provided.

 ## Script